Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 ### Assumptions

-* Prior to installation, enduser will have a running ISLE system using the current release of `1.1.1.` images.
+* Prior to installation, enduser will have a running ISLE system using the current release of `1.3.0.` images.

-* This installation process will give the functionality as stated in the `Systems Requirements` image table above for `Varnish` testing and even [TICK](tickstack.md) stack usage.
+* This installation process will give the functionality as stated in the `Systems Requirements` image table above for `Varnish` testing and usage.

 ---